INVESTOR HREDD PRECISION TOOLS

 ➔ International Accord for Health and Safety in the Textile and Garment Industry is a legally binding framework agreement between garment brands and trade unions to ensure the safety and health of workers in the textile and garment industry.
 It requires brands to contribute to the cost of operating the program and to financially support factories when remediation is necessary.[3]

 The Responsible Contracting Project and the Interfaith Center on Corporate Responsibility developed Investor Guidance on Responsible Contracting to help investors integrate shared responsibility principles into their commercial contracts.
-The tool comprises sample questions that investors can use in conversations with companies, shareholder resolution templates, investor engagement letter templates, and sample responses to push back from companies.
+The tool, available on this site, comprises sample questions that investors can use in conversations with companies, shareholder resolution templates, investor engagement letter templates, and sample responses to push back from companies.

 [1] Rainforest Alliance, 2020 Sustainable Agriculture Standard: Farm Requirements (last corrected March 20, 2023), 40,